bachan/articles/ab_testing_in_tiki_search_1/README.md

 ![](files/05_beta_mean.png)

-Let’s write the code to do it:
+Let's write the code to do it:

 ```python
 # expectation of our ground truth CTR, we will use it later to simulate B group